githubmaxcs/githubmaxcs.github.io/portfolio/project1.md

     day_of_year_avg    0.899946
     Name: target, dtype: float64

-We now, on average, that our predictions are 5.66 degrees off from the target (actual) values, but let's see where the differences are the greatest:
+We know, on average, that our predictions are 5.66 degrees off from the target (actual) values, but let's see where the differences are the greatest:

 ```python
 combined['diff'] = (combined['actual'] - combined['predictions']).abs()